gearz-lab/react-ui/readme.md

 React-UI
 ===

-A library for ReactJS components.
+A components library for ReactJS.
 This is part of the Gearz project.
 Still a #workinprogress

+Installing
+---

+Make sure you have `Node.js` installed.

+    $ npm install reactui

 Building
 ---